wzhy2000/DERLPSO/README.md

 Just include ODE.py in the code - in addition to the standard library, scipy is also required.

-To use the model to solve parameters, you need to:
+To use the model to estimate parameters, you need to:

 `ODEModel`: Ordinary differential equation to be solved